airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ### id

-*String* *nullable*.
+*String*.
 Unique string that identifies the message for further reference.
 Example:

     "id": "TEC00034"